FEATURED ONLINE MBA PROGRAMS

 Students of Vermont’s business schools earning degrees in areas such as finance and marketing compete for high paying positions in Vermont’s largest, most profitable companies.

-Between 2011 and 2014, Vermont’s fastest growing companies in terms of revenue were in the travel & hospitality, e-commerce, and business services industries:
+In the three-year period preceding 2016, Vermont’s fastest growing companies in terms of revenue were in the travel & hospitality, health, and engineering industries:

-- University of Vermont in Burlington - $579 million
+- University of Vermont Medical Center in Burlington - $1.1 billion

-- Pizzagalli Construction Company in South Burlington - $373 million
+- Green Mountain Power Company in Colchester – $669 million

-- Central Vermont Public Service in Rutland - $342.1 million
+- University of Vermont in Burlington – $615 million

 Vermont’s top companies look to hire business school graduates who have developed specialized expertise in specific areas of business, such as human resources management, project management, marketing, finance, accounting and more.

-This type of specialized education is often rewarded with high salaries.
-For instance, in 2014, the average salary for chief executives in Vermont was $178,540, compared to the overall average salary for all occupations, which was $44,540.
+This type of specialized education is often rewarded with high levels of income.
+For instance, in 2014, the average earnings for chief executives in Vermont was $178,540, compared to that overall average salary for all occupations, which was $44,540.

-In 2014, the Department of Labor’s Bureau of Labor Statistics published salary ranges for Vermont’s top-earning business professionals (median to top 90th percentile):
+In 2014, the Department of Labor’s Bureau of Labor Statistics published the ranges of income Vermont’s top-earning business professionals (median to top 90th percentile):

 - Financial Managers - $118,470 - $144,030